Kidev/kArt/README.md

 This repository contains the source files and assets used to create some of the artworks showcased on [my Instagram @kidev.art](https://www.instagram.com/kidev.art)

 ## Projects
-I used [GIMP](https://www.gimp.org/downloads/) at some point in each project
+I used [GIMP](https://www.gimp.org/downloads/) at some point in each project.
+For those not listed here, it's all I used.

 #### Made with [Processing](https://processing.org/)
 - [Less is More](./processing/less_is_more/) ([🖼️](https://www.instagram.com/p/DJMGbnMoEUl/))